 On top of this, small businesses often aren’t prepared to invest in bookkeeping, either by buying a suitable software package and doing it themselves or outsourcing to a third-party bookkeeper, which is often seen as an optional cost that can’t be indulged.

 Controlling Your Cashflow

 Maximizing cashflow is a persistent issue for small business.
 Not keeping on top of your bookkeeping can lead to failure to speedily collect cash from debtors and trouble with irate unpaid creditors.

 Small business owners can seem to be constantly busy running their business without realizing they aren’t actually making any money, this is why so many small businesses fail.

 Building an Online Presence

-Building an online presence is major ingredient needed to successfully run a SMB because it enables them to access new markets, at home and overseas.
+Building an online presence is a major ingredient needed to successfully run a SMB because it enables them to access new markets, at home and overseas.

 Investing in a good website and an online presence including online sales can be vital to differentiate from the competition.

-The abolition of the GST low-value threshold meaning imported goods are now liable to GST on low-value items of the type supplied by organisations like Amazon and other online retailers gives Australian businesses a renewed opportunity to grow.
+The abolition of the GST low-value threshold meaning imported goods are now liable to GST on low-value items of the type supplied by organizations like Amazon and other online retailers gives Australian businesses a renewed opportunity to grow.